Transogram: Going public and final years

 Following a previous incorporation in New York, the Transogram Company incorporated in Pennsylvania on September 4, 1959.
 In May 1962, Transogram made an initial public offering of 196,000 shares of common stock from Charles Raizen's private account.
 It sold for US$10 a share.
 Raizen retained control with 61.4 percent of outstanding stock.

 In 1966, Transogram's total sales were $18,665,631.
 In the first six months of 1967, the company posted a loss of $1,191,000 on sales of $4,713,000, down from $6,169,000 in sales during the same period the year before.
 For the first nine months of 1970, Transogram reported a loss of $2,328,000 on sales of $21,642,000, compared to a loss of $293,000 on sales of $17,938,000 during the same period in 1969.
-Transogram announced in August 1969 that it had agreed to acquire 81 percent of the stock in Mountain Savings and Loan of Boulder, Colorado, in exchange for an unspecified number of shares of Transogram stock.
+Transogram announced in August 1969 that it had agreed to acquire 81% of the stock in Mountain Savings and Loan of Boulder, Colorado, in exchange for an unspecified number of shares of Transogram stock.

 The financial holding company Winthrop Lawrence, controlled by du Pont heir Lammot du Pont Copeland Jr. and Thomas A. Sheehan, bought controlling interest in Transogram in 1969 and installed Joseph Bruna as chief executive officer.
 On February 26, 1971, Transogram declared Chapter 11 bankruptcy, listing liabilities of $12,067,307 and assets of $3,009,072.
 Trading on the American Stock Exchange had been suspended the week prior.

-The Transogram trademark and assets were liquidated in 1971, with the marks and toy molds purchased by Jay Horowitz of American Plastic Equipment, who later transferred all rights to American Plastic Equipment's subsidiary, American Classic Toys.
-In 2019, American Classic Toys entered into an exclusive license agreement with The Juna Group to represent the Transogram brands in all categories, worldwide.
+The Transogram trademark and assets were liquidated in 1971, with the marks and toy molds purchased by Jay Horowitz of American Plastic Equipment.
+Horowitz later transferred all rights to American Plastic Equipment's subsidiary, American Classic Toys.
+In 2019, American Classic Toys entered an exclusive license agreement with The Juna Group to represent the Transogram brands in all categories worldwide.
+In 2023, the Transogram exclusive license agreement was acquired from The Juna Group by CSN Press LLC., publishers of the weekly newspaper, Comic Shop News.